Depositing Checks and Cash for Medical Campus

 Where to Deposit

 Cash and check deposits should be brought to Metro Credit Union located at 710 Albany Street, during their normal business hours.
 Cash must not be sent through interdepartmental or regular mail.
 Before a cash deposit is accepted, a Metro Credit Union teller will count the cash in your presence.
 A validated receipt and a copy of the Cash Credit Voucher will be your receipt from Metro Credit Union.

 Cash must be kept in a locked cash box, bank bags and/or registers.
 When not in use, cash must be kept in a locked desk, file cabinet and/or office safe.
+Cashier Services strongly recommends the use of fireproof safes for departments with significant cash on hand.
 Cash box and register access must be restricted to only employees having a business requirement.
 Always limit the number of people who know the combination to the safe and the number of keys to locked boxes or bank bags.
 Discretion should be used when placing cash into a locked desk, cabinet or safe or removing the cash to keep awareness of the location of the stored cash limited.
 Any employee transporting more than $1,000 in cash for deposit must be escorted by Public Safety.
 Good judgment and common safety practices must be utilized when carrying cash across campus.
 Safe transportation of cash includes the following: